frostime/vscode-i18n-translate/README.md

 2. Press `Ctrl+Shift+P` (`Cmd+Shift+P` on macOS) to open the command palet
 3. Type "i18n-translation: Convert to d.ts" and select it

+> [!WARNING]
+> The key of the i18n file should only contain letters, numbers, etc. If it contains special characters such as - _ etc., it will directly report an error and terminate the conversion.
+> For example: `{ 'doc-type': 'Document Type' }` is not allowed.

 ## Prompt